fulpstation/fulpstation/fulp_modules/fulp_clothing/digitigrade/readme.md

 ### Credits:

-Mithrandalf - Pretty much all the code (and sprites afaik) CyoTheProtogen - Code tweaks and modularization (does this count?)
+Mithrandalf - Pretty much all the original code (and sprites afaik) CyoTheProtogen - Code tweaks and modularization (does this count?)
+GuillaumePrata - Stole the equip code they used for beefmen :^) JohnFulpWillard & SgtHunk - Helped my dumbass with stuff